Will I get to know people? I'm worried that because Toroa doesn't have 'floors' I won't make friends.

 Who lives at Toroa?

 Rumour would have it that we are an international college with mostly post graduate residents.
-The reality is that we are a predominantly first year College (we do take a few returners and some years may have one or two post graduate students ) with our residents coming mostly from within New Zealand.
-Like every other College at Otago we welcome international students to join our community and we find that our residents understand the benefits of living in a diverse community of like-minded others.
+The reality is that we are a first year College (we do take a few returners) with our residents coming mostly from within New Zealand.
+Like every other College at Otago we welcome international students to join our community.
+We find that our residents understand the benefits of living in a diverse community of others with open hearts and minds.

 Can I bring my car or my bike?